Phoenix-the-Imperial/Linear-Algebra-Machine-Learning/README.md

  - [ ] Add algorithms for diagonalization.
  - [ ] Add algorithms for finding the singular value decomposition.
  - [x] Add algorithms for Hadamard division.
+ - [x] Add exception handling.
+ - [ ] Add a custom exception class.

 # Version History

+## Version: ML-0.0.13

+ Created subtraction operations for matrix-matrix and matrix-scaler cases.
+Added very basic exception handling to all of the necessary cases currently present.

 ## Version: ML-0.0.12